tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 serve_dashboard()
 ```

 * The `fetch_data` function simulates a data fetch that takes a long time.
-In practice, any request to an external API may actually take a long time to fetch and return the data.
+In practice, any request to an external API may take a long time to fetch and return the data.

-* The serve_dashboard function simply serves up a simple dashboard of text.
+* The serve_dashboard function serves up a simple dashboard of text.

 * Python is a synchronous language.
 That means that it runs one line of code and waits on that code to finish before moving on to run the next line of code.
 In this example, the `fetch_data` function takes 5 seconds to run before the code that serves the dashboard can run.
 This effectively blocks the page from loading until the data returns.

-* In practice, fetching data can actually take a lot longer than expected.
+* In practice, fetching data can take a lot longer than expected.
 Database queries, network delays, and other factors can create delays in the request.
 With code like this, the user experience suffers because the page cannot load until the data returns.

 Open `asyncio_demo.ipynb` and highlight the following points about the asyncio library:

 * Python provides a library called `asyncio` to write concurrent or asynchronous code.

-* Asynchronous code just means that Python doesn't have to wait on that line to finish running before moving on to the next line of code.
+* Asynchronous code means that Python doesn't have to wait on that line to finish running before moving on to the next line of code.

 Run the following cell to show the delay created by the default synchronous behavior: